model-bakers/model_bakery/docs/source/basic_usage.rst

 Creating Files
 --------------

-The Baker does not create files for FileField types.
+Model Bakery does not create files for FileField types.
 If you need to have the files created, you can pass the flag `_create_files=True` (defaults to `False`) to either `baker.make` or `baker.make_recipe`.

-**Important**: model_bakery does not do any kind of file clean up, so it's up to you to delete the files created by it.
+**Important**: the lib does not do any kind of file clean up, so it's up to you to delete the files created by it.

 Non persistent objects
 ----------------------

-If you don't need a persisted object, The Baker can handle this for you as well:
+If you don't need a persisted object, Model Bakery can handle this for you as well with the **prepare** method:

 .. code-block:: python